The Case for Covered Call ETFs

 Distribution Yield: The most recent regular distribution, or expected distribution, (excluding additional year end distributions) annualized for frequency, divided by current net asset value (NAV).

-Strike price: The price at which the underlying security can be either bought or sold once exercised.
+Strike price: is the price at which the underlying security can be either bought or sold once exercised.

 At-the-money: Having a strike price that is equal to the current market price of the underlying holding.